 Saudi Arabia’s government is no stranger to technology or entrepreneurship.
 In fact, the country’s sovereign wealth fund, the Public Investment Fund (PIF), is one of the most prolific investors in startups outside of the Middle East and North Africa (Mena) region.

 PIF is a direct investor in Uber after clearing a $3.5 billion cash transaction in 2016 for a five per cent stake in the company.
-It also a hefty investor in Japan’s Softbank Vision Fund, the world’s largest venture capital (VC) fund by signing a $45 billion cheque for access to its list of portfolio companies like Slack, OYO and GM Cruise.
+It is also a hefty investor in Japan’s Softbank Vision Fund, the world’s largest venture capital (VC) fund by signing a $45 billion cheque for access to its list of portfolio companies like Slack, OYO and GM Cruise.
 PIF is hoping to become a $2 trillion fund by 2030.

 Closer to home, the government’s focus has been less on investments and more on creating and developing a startup ecosystem.